simonwhitaker/ios-dev-tools/README.md

 ## Debugging web services

 * I use [Charles Proxy](http://www.charlesproxy.com) to see what's happening on the network when an app is running.
-(See [Using Charles from an iPhone](http://www.charlesproxy.com/documentation/faqs/using-charles-from-an-iphone/) for instructions on how to do that)
+(See [Using Charles from an iPhone](http://www.charlesproxy.com/documentation/faqs/using-charles-from-an-iphone/) for instructions on how to see the traffic going to and from a local device.)
 * [Postman for Chrome](http://www.getpostman.com) is an HTTP client for testing RESTful web services.
 I use this a *lot*.
 * [jq](http://stedolan.github.io/jq/) is a command-line JSON parser and mangler.
 It takes some learning, but it's a great tool for picking the stuff you care about out of a big load of JSON.
 (Tip: pipe a JSON stream through `jq '.'` to format it.)